Request demo

 Since the number of people governed by IAM systems outnumber those controlled by PAM software, it might seem logical to think IAM is more important.
 But consider this.
 The more restricted and heavily guarded the information is, the bigger the impact it tends to have if it is seen by the wrong people, is leaked or gets misused.

 That is why you need to know who has the privilege to access that information.
-Since PAM users have the power to change your network infrastructure, update critical databases or set up IAM systems, it doesn’t get more privileged than that.
+Since PAM users have the power to change your network infrastructure, update critical databases, or set up IAM systems, it doesn’t get more privileged than that.

 Wouldn’t you like to ensure that you get a solid audit trail of such access every time and that no one walks away with credentials that opens a connection to your mission-critical data?